NERC-CEH/catalogue/README.markdown

 To simplify development, the `DevelopmentUserStoreConfig` is applied by default.
 This creates some dummy users in various different groups which you can masquerade as.
 The simplest way to do this is use a browser extension which applies the `Remote-User` header.
 I recommend **ModHeader for chrome**.

-Then set the a request header:
+Then set the request header:

     Remote-User: superadmin